 Also of interest is that Darlington has more people living here who work in computers and math than 95% of the places in the US.

-Darlington is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Darlington does not have a public transit system used by locals to get to and from work.

-In terms of college education, Darlington is nearly on par with the US average for all cities of 21.84%: 18.18% of adults 25 and older in Darlington have a bachelor's degree or advanced degree.
+The percentage of adults in Darlington who are college-educated is close to the national average for all communities of 21.84%: 18.18% of the adults in Darlington have a bachelor's degree or advanced degree.

 The per capita income in Darlington in 2022 was $31,120, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
 This equates to an annual income of $124,480 for a family of four.
 However, Darlington contains both very wealthy and poor people as well.